HTML to PDF for .NET. Chromium precision or WebKit performance.

 reads like prose.

 Every option chains.
 Every method has a sensible default.
-No XML config, no boilerplate, no ceremony — just clean, readable code that renders exactly what you mean.
+No XML config, no boilerplate, no ceremony — just clean, readable code that renders exactly what you mean, in either library.

 var pdf = await new CobaltEngine()